olcf/hands-on-with-frontier/challenges/Python_QML_Basics/README.md

 ## Looking at the code

-Next, we will analyze the `qml.py` code and determine how it works before running.
+Our `qml.py` code replaces the final layer of a pre-trained network with a special quantum computing layer.
+We will analyze the `qml.py` code and determine how it works before running.

 First, the imports: